DHTMLX/docs-suite/docs/data_collection/api/datacollection_getsortingstates_method.md

 @short: returns an array of objects with the current parameters of sorting applied to the data

 :::note
-The method allows sorting data by multiple columns.
+The method allows getting the result of sorting data by multiple columns.
 :::

 ## Usage